University of Arizona vs Northern Arizona University

 The Verdict

-University of Arizona has a meaningfully higher ROI score (75 vs 64).
-Graduates earn more relative to cost, and the financial return is noticeably stronger.
-That said, if Northern Arizona University offers a significantly better program in your intended major, it could still be the better financial choice for you specifically.
+University of Arizona has the clearly stronger ROI here (75 vs 64) - graduates earn more for what they paid, and the return is noticeably better.
+That said, if Northern Arizona University is the stronger school for your intended major, that can outweigh the gap for you specifically.

 Want to personalize these numbers?